conduktor/conduktor-docs/docs/platform/get-started/configuration/memory-configuration.md

 :::

 #### Modules memory usage
 - **Console** : contains administration, RBAC and Kafka resources exploration.
-Should scale with the number of users and kafka resources.
+Should scale with the number of users and Kafka resources.
 - **Governance** : contains Data Masking engine, Kafka indexer and Kafka metrics exporter.
 Should scale for large Kafka cluster to index.
 - **Authenticator** : Authentication module to interface SSO/LDAP and local users.
 Scale on internal user list size and number of concurrent users connected.